TABLE OF CONTENTS

 Most of these activities take place yearly or bi-yearly.
 Therefore, no matter which month a tourist arrives in Belgium, there are always places to visit, things to do and which occur only on specific dates.
 I have also included rare events that may not occur yearly (one so far).

 So, it is not a typical article on places of interests which are available 365 days of the year.
 Locals and tourists can refer to the proposed events no matter which year they are travelling to Belgium.
 Since they are repetitive in nature and so it will always be valid.

 Due to the four seasons in Belgium, these exceptional events materialise for certain weeks of each year.
-For locals or tourists coming to Belgium, this list of compilation will be useful monthly.
-I will add more attractions to the growing list of things to do in Belgium with more discovery.
+For locals or tourists coming to Belgium, this list of compilation will come handy.
 Click on the individual highlights to see more information.

 - Location: All Belgian Cities

 There are two proclaimed sales annually in Belgium, January and July for the whole month.
 The law determines the sales period.
 It is prohibited to have a sales one month before the commencement of the actual sales in the clothing, footwear and leather retail.

 In another word, the retailers cannot misuse the term “sales”.
 People can be sure that when there are sales taking place in January and July, the price reduction is genuine.
 Hence, for shopaholics, the best time for shopping is no doubt the sales period.
 The first one of the year is Winter Sales.